ericpan64/ericpan64.github.io/app/static/writing/essays/2025-3_TheDao-CoFounderDating.md

 ## Conclusion

 While a healthy partnership is the ideal, I believe it's better to be happy alone than in a misaligned relationship.
-The best foundation for any partnership is self-sufficiency - it positions one to give more than take, though it’s human to have needs and seek genuine connections which embody both everything and nothing [[5]](#footnotes).
+The best foundation for any partnership is self-sufficiency – it positions one to give more than take, though it’s human to have needs and seek genuine connections which embody both everything and nothing [[5]](#footnotes).

 At the end of the day, picking a co-founder is picking a co-worker, and anything else is a pleasant surprise.
-And as with dating, the paradox follows: the best relationships start alone, the relationship with oneself.
-And like most work situations, it's important to appreciate a good one while it lasts (ideally until retirement, and realistically until entropy does its thing).
+And as with dating, the paradox follows that the best relationships start alone: the relationship with oneself.
+And like most work situations, it's important to appreciate a good one while it lasts (optimally until retirement, and realistically until entropy does its thing).

-For now, I'm embracing being a solo founder until the right partnership comes up - one that makes sense for everyone.
+For now, I'm embracing being a solo founder until the right partnership comes up – one that makes sense for everyone.
 And to my mom: don't worry, I'm still looking a fulfilling romantic relationship, and it'll happen ... eventually 😃 (or never ☠️, who knows).

 ---